What a narcissist does at the end of a relationship can be very troubling, but if you know what they can do, you may protect yourself.

 At the end of a relationship with a narcissist, it is common for them to have the last word.
 This is because they need to feel in control and maintain their sense of power over their former partner.

-- They often use blame-shifting, guilt-tripping, or spreading lies and gossip.
+• They can use blame-shifting, guilt-tripping, rumor-mongering, and violence.

 • • •